chubillkelvin/react-native-autoscroll-flatlist/README.md

 You can check out the `example` folder for further details.

+You can check out `App.tsx`, or replace it with the content of `App-Horizontal.tsx` to try out usage in landscape orientation.

+Note that the landscape demo does not work in react-native-web because of the constraint with `ScreenOrientation` not being able to lock it to horizontal.

 # Properties

 This component extends the official [`FlatListProps`](https://facebook.github.io/react-native/docs/flatlist) with the following additional props: